Jayden-Elliott/streamlit-server/README.md

 * `start`: Starts the server, process manager, all apps, and website.
 * `stop`: Stops the server, process manager, all apps, and website.
-* `refresh`: Applies any changes to `config.py` with a restart to any app with changes or the website.
+* `refresh`: Restarts website or any apps that have with changes in `config.py` or that have stopped.
 * `status`: Prints all running Streamlit apps and their PIDs or whether they are stopped.
 * `stop <app-key>`: Stops the app specified by the key `app-key` (name of app directory) in `config.py`.
 * `restart <app-key>`: Restarts the app specified by the key `app-key` in `config.py`.